 You’ll need to accumulate at least 2 years of supervised professional, post-degree experience.
 This should consist of no less than 10 hours per week and 50 contact hours of supervision per year.
 This supervision should take place under a qualified and licensed mental health counselor.

-What are the Examination Requirements for Becoming a Counselor in Tennessee?
+What Are the Examination Requirements to Become a Counselor in Tennessee?

 To finally get your license as a licensed professional counselor, you will need to pass two examinations, including The National Counselor Examination, administered by the NBCC and the Tennessee Jurisprudence Examination.
 The NCE gauges your overall knowledge of counseling and the things you learned during your educational program.
 It consists of 200 multiple choice questions and topics such as social culture and diversity, human growth and development, assessment and more.
 You will be given 4 hours to complete the test.
 The Jurisprudence Examination is a way of gauging your knowledge of Tennessee-specific topics such as ethics and certain laws.